This Day In Writing History

 Writer and essayist Andrew Lytle, also the longtime editor of the Sewanee Review, was an early admirer of Flannery O'Connor's work.
 He published her short stories and others' essays on her work.
 Poet and novelist Paul Engle, the director of the Iowa Writers' Workshop, was the first to read and critique the early drafts of what would become O'Connor's first novel, Wise Blood (1952).

 Flannery O'Connor's writings were heavily influenced by her experiences growing up a liberal Catholic in the fiercely conservative, fundamentalist Protestant "Bible Belt" of the American South.
 Her style was a unique form of Southern Gothic.
-Her backward (often grotesquely backward) Southern characters would undergo a transformation bringing them close to their author's way of thinking.
+Her backward (often grotesquely backward) Southern characters would undergo a transformation bringing them close to her way of thinking.
 She didn't shy away from controversial subjects such as racism, poverty, and the dangers of fundamentalism.

 A master in the arts of foreshadowing and irony, O'Connor was best known for her short stories.
 She published two short story collections, A Good Man is Hard to Find (1955) and Everything That Rises Must Converge, published posthumously in 1965 - a year after her death.
 The title story of A Good Man is Hard to Find was her most famous and brilliant short story.
 In it, an unnamed old woman accompanies her son Bailey and his family on their vacation to Florida.
 She really wants to go to Georgia to see her childhood home, and pesters Bailey until she gets her way.

-When she identifies him as the Misfit, he tells his accomplices to murder the family.
-The old woman begs for her own life and tries to preach to the Misfit about Jesus.
+When she identifies him as The Misfit, he tells his accomplices to murder the family.
+The old woman begs for her own life and tries to preach to The Misfit about Jesus.
 This makes him angrier, and he tells her that he doesn't want to waste his life serving someone who may not exist, nor does he want to displease a God who may exist.
 Frustrated by this paradox, his philosophy is "There's no pleasure but meanness."
-When the old woman reaches out to the Misfit and calls him her child, he recoils and shoots her three times.
+When the old woman reaches out to The Misfit and calls him her child, he recoils and shoots her three times.

-After his accomplices murder the rest of the family, the Misfit cleans his glasses and thinks about the old woman.
+After his accomplices murder the rest of the family, The Misfit cleans his glasses and thinks about the old woman.
 He sums her up by saying that "she would have been a good woman... if it had been somebody there to shoot her every minute of her life."
-When one of his accomplices mentions how much fun they had killing the family, the Misfit angrily chides him, saying "It's no real pleasure."
+When one of his accomplices mentions how much fun they had killing the family, The Misfit angrily chides him, saying "It's no real pleasure."

 Another one of Flannery O'Connor's great stories was The Life You Save May Be Your Own.
 It told the haunting tale of an old woman so desperate to marry off her mute daughter Lucynell that she ends up paying a poor drifter to marry the girl.
 Although mute and simple, Lucynell is so beautiful that when a young man sees her asleep at a diner counter, he comments that "She looks like an angel of God."
 Her husband abandons her, then later, while driving as a storm is breaking, he notices a road sign that says "Drive carefully - the life you save may be your own."